 Then you would normally continue to Sydney or Melbourne.

-If you are flying from a North or South American country you can get direct or stopovers very close to Australia (e.g. New Zealand) depending from where you are flying. over 5 years ago
+If you are flying from a North or South American country you can get direct or stopovers very close to Australia (e.g. New Zealand) depending from where you are flying. almost 6 years ago

 The long flight is bearable but a stopover is worth the trouble.
 Is it worth it, you bet we are a very diverse country and remember the land mass is the same size as the USA so it is difficult to see it all.
 Check out Oprah's recent visit to Australia.
-She says she is coming back. over 5 years ago
+She says she is coming back. almost 6 years ago

 It's worth it! (although I am biased as I live in Australia) Just flew in from Vancouver via Los Angeles this morning and even without a stopover it is totally achievable, despite travelling for over 20 hours each way.